 We are experts in certain areas of the law practice, and we specialize in those practice areas.
 We specialize in the areas of law where we have the most expertise and experience, and where we feel we can truly deliver exceptional value for our business clients.

 Notably we are experts and specialists in business transactions, business/commercial dispute resolution, and commercial litigation.

 We have a vast amount of experience in these practice areas, probably as much experience as any attorneys practicing law in our geographic area.
 We are experts, experienced and efficient at handling matters in these practice areas where we can truly deliver exceptional value.

 Have we handled other types of matters?
 Yes, certainly.

-But, by and large, as we are experts and specialists in business transactions and commercial dispute resolution and litigation.
+But, by and large, as we are experts and specialists in business transactions, commercial dispute resolution and litigation.
 We just say no when we are asked to handle other matters and we refer them out to other counsel who specialize in those practice areas unrelated to our core competency.
-Such areas might include divorce, malpractice, collections, bankruptcy, criminal law, etc. We have developed a network of attorneys who practice in these other practice areas outside of our core competency so the needs of our clients will not go unaddressed.
+Such areas might include divorce, malpractice, collections, bankruptcy, or criminal law.
+We have developed a network of attorneys who practice in these other areas outside of our core competency so the needs of our clients will not go unaddressed.

 Galbreath was, if you will, more better than his secretary at these activities than at typing.

 And so it is with our lawyers.
-Our comparative advantage, what we are truly best at and most uniquely qualified for, where we deliver the most exceptional value, are the business transactions and commercial dispute resolution and litigation on which we focus and in which we specialize.
+Our comparative advantage, what we are truly best at and most uniquely qualified for, where we deliver the most exceptional value, are the business transactions, commercial dispute resolution, and litigation on which we focus and in which we specialize.